apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**See The Comet And A Supermoon-Saturn Eclipse: The Night Sky This Week**
+**Stocks making the biggest moves premarket: Flutter Entertainment, Boeing, SiriusXM, Caterpillar and more**

-You can read more about it [here](https://www.forbes.com/sites/jamiecartereurope/2024/10/14/see-the-hunters-supermoon-eclipse-saturn-the-night-sky-this-week/).
+You can read more about it [here](https://www.cnbc.com/2024/10/14/stocks-making-the-biggest-moves-premarket-flut-ba-siri-cat.html).

 ## Requirements
 - Python 3.8